 Fossil Gen 5 LTE: What I don't like

-LTE might be incredibly useful on this Wear OS smartwatch, but battery life also takes a hit particularly when you're making calls or streaming music.
-At times I can still manage more than a day, but oftentimes I would quickly fall under 24 hours of use and the watch would activate into Time-Only mode more often than I would have liked.
+LTE might be incredibly useful on this Wear OS smartwatch, but battery life also takes a hit, particularly when you're making calls or streaming music.
+At times I can still manage more than a day, but often I would quickly fall under 24 hours of use, and the watch would activate into Time-Only mode more often than I would have liked.
 Expect frequent charges on just average use, especially if you plan to use the Fossil Gen 5 LTE for fitness.
 When tracking a few hikes, the watch would die completely after several hours, which isn't very helpful when you want to track your progress.

-Some of this can likely be blamed on Wear OS; it's not the most battery efficient.
+Some of this can likely be blamed on Wear OS 2; it's not the most battery efficient.
 In all fairness, the experience with Wear OS hasn't been horrible on this watch which is no doubt thanks to the 1GB of RAM, and both Google and Fossil have recently pushed out their own respective updates that focus on speed and battery life improvements.

 Limited carrier support is also a downside to this watch, as it currently only works on Verizon's network.
 Here in Seattle, Verizon doesn't have the best coverage, which can also put a damper on the LTE experience at times.
 Of course, coverage varies depending on where you are, so others may experience better connectivity than I've had.
 But launching on only one network makes the Gen 5 LTE seemingly less accessible than even the original Gen 5.